yegorski/terraform-aws-sonarqube/README.md

 | ----------- | ---------------------------------------------------------------------------------------------------- |
 | lb_dns_name | Load balancer URL.                                                                                   |
 | lb_zone_id  | Load balancer DNS zone ID.
 Can be used to create a friedly DNS record to point to the load balancer. |

+## Testing

+The Terraform in this project is tested with [Terratest][].
+Terratest is used to:

+1. Deploy the module
+1. Validate that SonarQube is responding by querying the ALB
+1. Tear down the resources

+See `test/packer_sonarqube_test.go`.

 [ec2 with autoscaling and load balancing terraform module]: https://github.com/yegorski/terraform-aws-autoscaling-e2
 [sonarqube]: https://www.sonarqube.org/